 Devolution

-Following the English Devolution White Paper, published on 20 December 2024, inviting councils to apply for priority status, Kent County Council and Medway Council have formally asked the government to be included its Devolution Priority Programme (DPP).
-Read the jointly-signed request from the Leaders of Kent County Council and Medway Council (PDF, 189.5 KB).
+Following the English Devolution White Paper, published on 16 December 2024, inviting councils to apply for priority status, Kent County (KCC) Council and Medway Council have formally asked the government to be included in its Devolution Priority Programme (DPP).
+Read the jointly-signed request from the Leaders of Kent County Council and Medway Council (PDF, 189.5 KB) and the response they received from Minister Jim McMahon on 30 January (PDF, 67.1 KB).

 KCC Cabinet decided on 9 January 2025 to proceed with a proposal for devolution with a combined authority for Kent and Medway, including an elected mayor.
-This followed an extraordinary meeting of full county council earlier that day, when the proposal was considered by KCC members, after significant engagement with district and borough council leaders.
+This followed an extraordinary meeting of full county council earlier that day, when the proposal was considered by KCC members.

 Reorganisation of local government